fedorskvortsov/fedorskvortsov/README.md

 ### Hi there 👋

-🌱 I’m currently using Java, Kotlin, JavaScript, React, Spring and Android
+🌱 I’m currently using Java, Kotlin, JavaScript, JQuery, React, Spring and Android